-1. The District must comply with statute and collect and maintain in each student's cumulative file copies of verifiable residency and birth certificate documentation as required by law.
+1. The District must comply with statute and collect and maintain in each student's cumulative file copies of verifiable residency, birth certificate and immunization documentation as required by law.

 ADM AND FUNDING ADJUSTMENTS

 A.R.S. § 15-915 requires that ADE makes corrections for audit findings to both budget capacity and state aid.
 ADE's School Finance Unit's Memo 13-011 informs LEAs of these statutory requirements: